Isogeometric discretizations of the Stokes problem on trimmed geometries: Numerical examples

 where $\u$ is a solenoidal vector field.
 We impose Neumann boundary conditions on the straight trimmed sides $\{(0,y):0\le y\le 2\}$, $\{(x,0):0\le x\le 2\}$ and on the rest of the boundary we impose Dirichlet boundary conditions, enforced in a weak sense on $\{\left(r\cos \theta,r \sin\theta \right): 0\le\theta\le\frac{\pi}{2}\}$.

-We solve using the non-symmetric stabilized formulation~\eqref{stability:prob6_stab}, discretized with the Raviart-Thomas element, with different degrees $k=1,2,3,4,5$ and penalty parameter $\gamma = 10\cdot\left(k+1\right)^2$.
-The convergence results, validating the error estimates of Theorem~\ref{thm:apriori}, are shown in Figure~\ref{num_exp:fig5}, while the divergence of the discrete velocity field $\u_h$, for $k=3$ and $h=2^{-4}$, has been plotted in Figure~\ref{num_exp:fig6}.
-As already observed in Remark~\ref{rmk:not_commuting}, our numerical scheme does not preserve exactly the incompressibility constraint since $\dive V^{\text{RT}}_h \supsetneq \overline Q_h$.
+We solve using the non-symmetric stabilized formulation~\eqref{stokes_trimming:stability:prob6_stab}, discretized with the Raviart-Thomas element, with different degrees $k=1,2,3,4,5$, penalty parameter $\gamma = 10\left(k+2\right)^2$, and threshold parameter $\theta=1$.
+The convergence results, validating the error estimates of Theorem~\ref{stokes_trimming:thm:apriori}, are shown in Figure~\ref{stokes_trimming:num_exp:fig5}, while the divergence of the discrete velocity field $\u_h$, for $k=3$ and $h=2^{-4}$, has been plotted in Figure~\ref{stokes_trimming:num_exp}\subref{stokes_trimming:num_exp:fig6}.
+As already observed in Remark~\ref{stokes_trimming:rmk:not_commuting}, our numerical scheme does not preserve exactly the incompressibility constraint since $\dive V^{\mathrm{RT}}_h \not\subset \overline Q_h$.
+From Figure~\ref{stokes_trimming:num_exp}\subref{stokes_trimming:num_exp:fig6}, we can observe that the divergence of the numerical solution for the velocity is polluted in the vicinity of the trimmed boundary.